Boeing hives off 210 orders after Jet halts operations

 A Boeing spokesman declined to comment on the identity of the airline involved in the order reduction or impairment.

-Reporting by Tim Hepher, Editing by Matthias Blamont
+Reporting by Tim Hepher; Editing by Matthias Blamont/Sudip Kar-Gupta